 By maintaining an open line of communication and solving problems quickly, VAA strengthened its relationship with CHS.
 The project is also an example of VAA’s capabilities to handle small-scale projects effectively.
 Challenges, particularly with the ground water discharge, helped develop VAA’s process to address these issues and evolve its design standards that have now become standard practice on other CHS projects.

 Interested in more featured grain projects?
-Read about our work on the General Mills Grain Cleaning Facility.
+Read about our work on the Crystal Valley Co-op Shuttle Train Facility.